-Example of assessing contribution to environmental or social objectives using independent validation, eg it may be a Science Based Target giving it a clearly defined path to reduce emissions in line with Paris Agreement goals.
+Example of assessing contribution to environmental or social objectives

+A company may release a statement of intent to the market.
+Whether or not it has done so is quantifiable.
+That intent may be verifiable using independent validation, eg it may be a Science Based Target giving it a clearly defined path to reduce emissions in line with Paris Agreement goals.
 Or, it may require a qualitative assessment of its validity by the Investment Manager.
 That validated intentionality then provides a rationale for considering securities issued by that company to be contributing towards an environmental objective.